katekolarikova/poi_svelte/README.md

-# Placemark  - Poinst of Interest of Ostrava
+# Placemark  - Points of Interest of Ostrava

 This application was developed for a course Advanced Full Stack Development at OTH.<br><br>
 Author: Katerina Kolarikova <br>